 H. CARTAN introduced filters and ultrafilters in 1937.
 Before that time, it was common practice to consider a topological space as a structure with an idempotent "closure operation".
 Right after, (as illustrated by BOURBAKI), a correlative definition for topological spaces bloomed.
-A topological space was viewed as a set X with a filter $\mathcal{V}(x)$ of neighborhoods attached to each of its points $x \in X$, a field of filters, so to say.
+A topological space was viewed as a set Xwith a filter $\mathcal{V}(x)$ of neighborhoods attached to each of its points $x \in X$, a field of filters, so to say.
 Two conditions must hold for the new definition to be equivalent to the earlier: Each point x must belong to each of its neighborhoods $V \in \mathcal{V}(x)$, (reflexivity), and each neighborhood $V \in \mathcal{V}(x)$ must contain a neighborhood $U \in \mathcal{V}(x)$ which, in turn, is a neighborhood of each of its points $y \in U$, (transitivity).
-Thus,
+Thus, topological spaces have two different, and still equivalent, faces: Idempotent closure operations and filter fields, one and the same object.

 ^{}Ege University Department of Mathematics, 35040 Bornova-Izmir, TURKEY.
 E-mail: ahmet.hamal@ege.edu.tr

 [†]Ege University Department of Mathematics, 35040 Bornova-Izmir, TURKEY.
 E-mail: mehmet.terziler@ege.edu.tr